Charlie5DH/Sense-Hat-RT-Dashboard/README.md

 ASGI_APPLICATION = 'learndj.routing.application'
 ```

 If we are going to use `CHANNEL_LAYERS` that came with Django, we add the following codes.
-If Redis will be used in real time application, you can use the commented part in the following codes.
+Django provides an in memmory channel layer, however this is not recommended for production.

 ```python
 CHANNEL_LAYERS = {